yoavevron/Neural-Network-From-Scratch/README.md

 <br />Inside the **train_model** function in **neural_network.py** adjust:
 * Initalized weights and biases values method (random/xavier/he)
-* loss function (by default: Categorical Cross Entropy)
+* loss function (default: Categorical Cross Entropy)
-* optimizers (by default: Stochastic Gradient Descent)
+* optimizers (default: Stochastic Gradient Descent)

 <br />Inside **forward_propagation** function in **neural_network.py** adjust:
-* Activation function of the hidden layers (by default: ReLu)
+* Activation function of the hidden layers (default: ReLu)
 ### Changing train/test data (optional)
 Data format:
 * Both train and test data should be saved in CSVs in the proper folder as saved in the project